-- A.) An indoor location or protected where the ambient air temperature is within -20°C to +55°C at all times should be used. - B.) The location should be protected from rainfall or snow. - C.) The location should be within reach of the head cable length to be routed (33 feet or 10 meters). - D.) The location should be approximately 8 feet (2.5 meters) or more from high current bus bars.
+- 1. An indoor location where the ambient air temperature is within -20°C to +55°C at all times should be used. - 2.
+The location should be within reach of the head cable length to be routed (33 feet or 10 meters). - 3.
+The location should be approximately 8 feet (2.5 meters) or more from high current bus bars.
 (Some installations have been made much closer to high current buses without difficulty, but the distance given is on the safe side.)